keptn/tutorials/site/tutorials/keptn-litmus-018.md

     keptn add-resource --project=litmus --service=helloservice --all-stages --resource=./helloservice/helm.tgz --resourceUri=helm/helloservice.tgz
     ```

-1. After creating the service, tests need to be added as basis for quality gates.
-We are using JMeter tests, as the JMeter service comes "batteries included" with our Keptn installation.
+2. After creating the service, tests need to be added as basis for quality gates.
+We are using JMeter tests, as the JMeter service comes "batteries included" with our Keptn 0.18.x installation, but it must be installed separately in later releases.
 Although this could be changed to other testing tools, we are going with JMeter in this tutorial.
 Let's add some JMeter tests as well as a configuration file to Keptn.

     <!-- command -->
     ```